sagoez/effective-enigma/README.md

 ## Roadmap

-- Additional browser support
+- Migrate from Cloudflare Workers to Node

+- Delete frontend piece from this project

+- Add postgres database

+- Write tests

-- Add more integrations
+- Add versioning to router library

 ## Run Locally